Mercury Retrograde Conjunct Sun – A new Mercury Cycle Begins

 The last phase is great to “analyze” what you did in the first three phases and see how the outcome can lead to an even better outcome, to be initiated in the next cycle.

-The Mercury cycle lasts for almost 4 months.
+Mercury cycles last for almost 4 months.
 It is well known that the ideal timeline for a project is from 3 to 4 months.
 This is enough time to delve into a topic, do your research, test and build, and then analyze your outputs.

 Anything that goes beyond 4 months loses momentum or becomes the point.2 version of the previous project.